 “Yes, I've been thinking about that too.
 How can we keep our mental health if we are going to be here for so long?”

-Iset went to a drawer and took a pack of proteins and some liophilized plants, put both of them on a bowl, poured some hot water and mixed them all.
+Iset went to a drawer and took a pack of proteins and some liophilized plants, put both on a bowl, poured some hot water and mixed them all.
 It looked hideous.

 “Another day in paradise.”
 She sighed and sat in front of Athi.
 She stuffed several full spoons of that manna into her mouth.
 “We cannot go to Mars but maybe we can get down on the asteroid and do some exploration.”

 “Humm?”
-Athi finished his dish and took his dessert, a bar with something resembling insects.
+Athi finished his dish and took his dessert, a bar with small parts resembling bits of insects.
 “Yes, but we can only do that during the next 15 cycles or so.
 After that...”

 “What is that that you are eating?
 It looks like a bar made of insect pieces.”
 Iset had never seen anything like it.
 “May I take a look?”

 “Strange.
 Since I've been away from our home, I've been sharing rooms and canteens with your likings and I've never seen that.”
 She turned the bar in all directions.
+She touched the bar with one of her fingers.
+Then she chopped off a small piece and pressed it with two of her fingers.
+The chunk fell apart into the table.
+She played with the little pieces.
 “Is it good?”

-“Yes if you close your eyes and imagine that it's a big myriapod.
+“Yes, if you close your orange-like eyes and imagine that it's a big myriapod.
 Of course, you don't have to munch it much.”
 Iset gave the bar back to Athi who bit a big chunk out of it.
 “Do you want to try it?”

 “Why not?
 But only a small piece.”
 After some hesitation Iset took the piece offered by Athi and chewed it.
 “Buaj!
 Horrible thing!
 And I thought that nothing was worse than the protein preparation we have as a meal.”
-She gave the rest back to Athi.
+She gave the rest back to Athi, took her napkin and discretely left the remains there.

 “You chewed it too much.”
 Athi smiled.
 “I think you are one of the few saurians I've met of your species that has eaten it.”

-“I'm glad I have not yet finished my melange.
+“I'm glad I have not yet finished my mélange.
 I hope its disgusting taste will camouflage the hideousness of your bar!”
 She took a sip.
 “And regarding your point, you're right, we need to find another way to enjoy ourselves while we are here.”
-Iset finished her bowl.
+Iset finished her bowl, left it at one side, crossed her arms and looked at Athi.
 “By the way, where are the others?”

 “They went directly to their rooms after eating something.
 I was not as tired as they.
 I'm used to this hard labor.”
 Athi gobbled down the last piece of his bar.
 “But I think I'll go to my room too, to have a rest and think about your proposal.”